Frequently Asked Questions

 If you attended a U.S. college or university full-time for one year, the high school diploma equivalency can be waived.
 Submit official transcripts from all U.S. colleges or universities you attended.

 You will only be admitted and allowed to register for classes after all admission requirements are fulfilled.
 These requirements must be completed prior starting in the fall.

-The Test of English as a Foreign Language (TOEFL) is offered worldwide several times during the year.
+The Test of English as a World Language (TOEFL) is offered worldwide several times during the year.
 CCRI requires a minimum score of 500 on the paper-based TOEFL or 61 on the internet-based test, as international students are not eligible to take English as a Second Language (ESL) classes.